chardso/Fixing-12-houses-for-PNS-community-in-pagirinya1and-2./README.md

   LONG TERM;

-- Capacity building for the POC lead organisation.
+- Capacity building for the refugee and the host community.

 - Expansion of the PNS project to the neighbouring refugee settlements, such as Ayilo,Nyumajji, Agojo etc,That has similar PSN problems.